 Key characteristics of the World Class Manufacturing concept

 The Cost Deployment pillar is of particular interest because it differs from the typical XPS (see this post to learn what is “typical”).
 Cost Deployment is a seven-step accounting technique for assigning actual costs to each loss and waste that happens in a factory.
-This way, the prioritization of which loss to attack first can be made with economical reasoning.
+This way, the prioritization of which loss to attack first can be made with economic reasoning.
 An additional advantage of Cost Deployment is that all improvement work in the organization is assigned an equivalent saving potential.
-This motivates further improvements, and is the best argument for convincing remaining skeptics and cynics.
-To do proper Cost Deployment you need to team up persons from accounting, finance and operations.
+This motivates further improvements and is the best argument for convincing remaining skeptics and cynics.
+To do proper Cost Deployment, you need to team up with persons from accounting, finance and operations.

 For Chrysler, the latest WCM strategy is a strong focus on education.
 For that purpose Chrysler has built a World Class Manufacturing Academy (WCMA) in Warren, Michigan.
-The WCMA is a state-of-the-art training centre for all employees in Chrysler, making use of modern technology and the latest knowledge on practical training.
-Because 70 % of Chrysler’s work force work in fair proximity to the Academy, many plants can afford sending their employees to training in Warren.
-The idea is that the plants should use Cost Deployment to identify areas of improvements, and then send employees for specific training in needed tools and techniques—not just general training.
+The WCMA is a state-of-the-art training center for all employees in Chrysler, making use of modern technology and the latest knowledge of practical training.
+Because 70 % of Chrysler’s workforce works in fair proximity to the Academy, many plants can afford to send their employees to training in Warren.
+The idea is that the plants should use Cost Deployment to identify areas of improvement and then send employees for specific training in needed tools and techniques—not just general training.

 Are you interested in more information on corporate XPSs?